studio2aoe/aoec-browser-demo/README.md

 and browse `http://localhost:3000`

 ※ WASM Crate (`./crate`) and AudioWorkletProcessor (`./processor`) are not included in the CRA package.
-The modules should be built explicitly, and rebuilt when they are changed.
+The modules should be built manually, and rebuilt when they are changed.